Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 A straight line does not capture the relationship between these variables well.
 That’s because linear regression has the same problem as correlation – it only measures the strength of a linear relationship.

-In the next chapter, we’ll see how to use multiple regression to estimate non-linear relationships.
-But first, let’s practice simple regression.
+In the next chapter, we’ll see how to use multiple regression to quantify non-linear relationships.
+But first, let’s practice using simple regression.

-Exercise: Now let’s estimate the slope of the relationship between vegetable consumption and income.
+Exercise: Now estimate the slope of the relationship between vegetable consumption and income.

 What is the slope of the regression line?
 What does this slope means in the context of the question we are exploring?

 This chapter presents three ways to visualize the relationship between two variables: a scatter plot, violin plot, and box plot.
 A scatter plot is often a good choice when you are exploring a new data set, but it can take some attention to avoid overplotting.
-Violin plots and box plots are particularly useful when one of the variables only takes on a few discrete values.
+Violin plots and box plots are particularly useful when one of the variables has only a few unique values or the values have been rounded into bins.

 We considered two ways to quantify the strength of a relationship: the coefficient of correlation and the slope of a regression line.
 These statistics capture different aspect of what we might mean by “strength”.
 The coefficient of correlation indicates how well we can predict one variable, given the other.
 The slope of the regression line indicates how much difference we expect in one variable as we vary the other.
 One or the other might be more relevant, depending on the context.